heremaps/xyz-qgis-plugin/README.md

 Official Data Hub server is predefined under name "HERE Server" and thus is not required to be created.
 The following steps are only required for self-hosted Data Hub server and HERE Platform server.

-1. From the "Web" menu in QGIS, select "XYZ Hub Connector" > "Add HERE Layer".
+1. From the "Web" menu in QGIS, select "HERE Maps for QGIS" > "Add HERE Layer".
 2. Press the "Setup" button and then "Setup Server" to add a new server.
 3. Click "Add" to add a new server.
 4. Select server type